HOW TO PAINT FURNITURE

 Painted Furniture What Pieces Can Be Painted?

-Any furniture can be painted, it’s the paint used on each piece that makes a huge difference.
+Any furniture can be painted, it’s the paint used and how to paint furniture that makes a huge difference.
 I’ll talk about that in a bit.
 I have my kitchen cabinets painted, I’ve painted fabric chairs, and all kinds of furniture.
 Including pieces that have a veneer.
 In my opinion no furniture is off limits when it comes to painted furniture.

 What Paint To Use?

-As far as painting on furniture you can do this two ways, using a primer first, then a latex paint.
+As far as how to paint furniture and the techniques well you can do this two ways, using a primer first, then a latex paint.
 Or you can avoid using a primer and use a chalk paint.
 I know that this is a subject that not everyone agrees with.
 But I’ve never personally had problems with using a chalk paint vs priming and using latex paint.
 I recently shared an article about these two paints you can read more on this subject HERE.

 If you’re painting a upholstered fabric this can be done two ways as well, using a chalk paint or using a chalk type paint along with a fabric primer.
 I’ve used both methods and they both worked equally well for me.
 I haven’t had luck painting textured fabric as far as velvet or any textured fabric for that matter.
 I really don’t get a smooth look or feel.
 But you can paint over smooth fabric, leather and pleather using a chalk or chalk type paint.
 If you painting on leather or pleather no primer is needed, just paint your piece.
 Seal it with a clear water based coat.
 You can also use a clear wax depending on the look you want.
 I’ve used clear wax on painted fabric pieces, and the result is a smooth chair that feels like leather.